LINZ is reviewing its fees and charges to make sure they are fair and easy to understand.

 - Transparent: There must be clear line of sight between the costs recovered and the services provided.
 It must be clear as to what products or services fees and charges are being collected for, and why.

-The cost recovery review programme has three main phases:
+The third party funding review programme has three main phases:

 - Phase 1 - develop a framework to review fees and charges that is best practice and meets the requirements of The Treasury and the Auditor-General.